Cubital tunnel syndrome

-Cubital tunnel syndrome is an entrapment neuropathy, or nerve compression syndrome, a condition caused by compression, traction, or friction of the ulnar nerve at the elbow.
+Cubital tunnel syndrome (CuTS) is an entrapment neuropathy, or nerve compression syndrome, a condition caused by compression, traction, or friction of the ulnar nerve at the elbow.
 Nerve compression is also known as a trapped nerve.
-The ulnar nerve travels from the shoulder (brachial plexus) down the length of the arm to the hand.
+The ulnar nerve travels from the brachial plexus down the length of the arm to the hand.
 Along its course, it may become compressed at several sites.
-At the elbow the ulnar nerve passes through the cubital tunnel, where ulnar nerve compression most commonly occurs.
+At the elbow, the ulnar nerve passes through the cubital tunnel, where ulnar nerve compression most commonly occurs.
 The ulnar nerve provides motor and sensory innervation to the forearm and hand, and its compression can cause numbness and other symptoms associated with cubital tunnel syndrome, commonly in the fourth and fifth fingers.
-In many cases the cause is unknown.
+Symptoms may include a claw hand.

 Cubital tunnel syndrome is an ulnar neuropathy that can be caused not only by compression at the cubital tunnel level itself, but can also be caused by movement of the elbow.
 The volume of the cubital tunnel may be reduced when being moved from full extension to a lesser degree of flexion.

-Symptoms may include a claw hand.
+In many cases, the cause of CuTS is unknown.

+Diagnosis can be made with clinical symptoms, physical examination, imaging, and electrodiagnostic tests.
+There is currently no standardized method for diagnosing CuTS.
+Common physical exam findings would involve testing for paresthesia symptoms with a Tinel's test or checking for sensation in the 4th and 5th digits.

+Conservative management of CuTS includes positional/ergonomic changes to reduce elbow flexion, elbow bracing, NSAIDs, and physical or occupational therapy.
+Surgery to decompress or relocate the ulnar nerve is the only disease-modifying treatment.